Onyx-Protocol/Onyx/core/api-spec.md

 }
 ```

-### Update Cursor
+### Update Transaction Consumer

-Updates the Cursor with a new `after`.
+Updates the Transaction Consumer with a new `after`.
 This is used to acknowledge that the last set of transactions received from `/list-transactions` was processed successfully.

-Cursors can only be updated forwards (i.e., a cursor cannot be updated with a value that is previous to its current value).
+Transaction Consumers can only be updated forwards (i.e., a consumer cannot be updated with a value that is previous to its current value).

-If present, the `previous_after` cursor will be used to prevent a race condition where two clients are updating the same cursor at the same time.
-If the current cursor does not match `previous_after`, it cannot be updated.
+If present, the `previous_after` field will be used to prevent a race condition where two clients are updating the same consumer at the same time.
+If the current consumer does not match `previous_after`, it cannot be updated.

 #### Endpoint

 ```
-POST /update-cursor
+POST /update-transaction-consumer
 ```

 #### Request

 ```
 {
-    "id": "...", // provide either cursor id or alias "alias": "...",
+  // Provide either id or alias
+  "id": "...",
+  "alias": "...",

-    "previous_after": "...", // optional. previous value of the cursor
+  "previous_after": "...", // optional
   "after": "..."
 }
 ```

 #### Response

-The updated Cursor object.
+The updated Transaction Consumer object.

-### Delete Cursor
+### Delete Transaction Consumer

 #### Endpoint

 ```
-POST /delete-cursor
+POST /delete-transaction-consumer
 ```

 #### Request